-The Centre of Excellence in Law, Identity and the European Narratives (EuroStorie) is funded by the Academy of Finland and is hosted by the University of Helsinki.
+The Centre of Excellence in Law, Identity and the European Narratives (EuroStorie) is funded by the Research Council of Finland and is hosted by the University of Helsinki.
 EuroStorie seeks to critically investigate the foundations of the European narrative about a shared heritage of law, values and ideals.
 The purpose is to examine the crisis through the development of conflicting narratives of Europe in 20th century thinking and its impact in contemporary policies and popular perceptions.

 The Centre of Excellence has three subprojects that all contribute to questions of the European crises through various approaches.